davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 * can (and does) change
 * is exceedingly complicated, and so it isn't quick to calculate taxes owed
-* does not make it quick to calculate taxes owed
 * makes it hard to determine how much one would need to withdraw from a Traditional account in order to have a certain amount available to spend after taxes